 Table 9-62 (Association Request frame body) if the frame is an Association Request frame.

-Table 9-64 (Reassociation Request frame body) if the frame is a Reassociation Request frame.
+Table 9-64 (Reassociation Request frame body) if the frame is a Reassociation Request frame or a Link Reconfiguration Request frame.

 is subject to inheritance rules defined in 35.3.3.6.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in 35.3.3.4 (Fields and elements not carried in a per-STA profile).